 This program has been approved by SHRM for 1 hour of HR professional development credit.

-This program has been approved for 1 (HR (General)) recertification credit hour toward aPHR™, aPHRi™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™ and SPHRi™ recertification through the HR Certification Institute.
+This program has been approved for 1 (General)) recertification credit hour toward aPHR™, aPHRi™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™ and SPHRi™ recertification through the HR Certification Institute.

-Presented by Mark M. Trapp
+Presented by Kara Maciel, Letitia Silas, and Mark Trapp

 Participants in this webinar will learn: